STEM Studio: Code & Create

 What should participants bring?

-A water bottle and any snacks/lunch needed for longer sessions.
+All participants must bring their own controller/peripheral and associated cables.
+Bring a water bottle and any snacks or lunch needed for longer sessions.
 Everything else is provided unless stated otherwise.

 Do participants need prior experience?